 A 529 account is designed to help families tax-efficiently save for future college costs.
-You contribute AFTER tax money with the benefit of paying ZERO Federal and State income taxes on the profits when it’s time to use the funds to pay for college.
+You contribute AFTER-tax money with the benefit of paying ZERO Federal and State income taxes on the profits when it’s time to use the funds to pay for college.
 If your child does not end up going to college, you can either name a new beneficiary (different kid) or just pay the taxes on profits.

 Here’s a brief overview of the Wealthfront 529 college savings plan.
+Wealthfront is the original and leading digital wealth advisor today.
+They are low cost and have technology in their DNA.

 Wealthfront Manages Your Money Automatically